sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 ## User Interface ##

 ### HTTP Request tab ###
+At the HTTP Request tab you set general information for the http request.

    | Standalone mode | Flow mode |
    | --- | --- |
    | ![](img/HTTPRequest-HTTPRequest-sa.jpg) | ![](img/HTTPRequest-HTTPRequest-fl.jpg) |
+1. **URL** - Specify the fully qualified URL path that identifies the endpoint for the HTTP request. aaaaaaaa aaaaaaa
+2.